Charleston Roof Help

 Frequently asked questions

-Can a few missing shingles wait?
+Can a few missing shingles wait a few weeks?

-Does missing shingle damage always mean replacement?
+Does missing shingle damage always mean full replacement?